instantOS/instantos.github.io/faq.md

 Yes, you can, but it will be a bit of work.
 The installer does not currently support setting up encryption for you.
-So you will have to select the manual partitioning and set it up yourself including bootloader setup.
+So you will have to select the manual partitioning option and set it up yourself including bootloader setup.

 ## How do I install instantOS software on a regular Arch